SCWang01/Two_Stage_Allocation/Readme.md

 - Show the core implementation structure.
 - Help reviewers or interested researchers understand or partially reproduce the results;
 - Serve as a basis for full open-sourcing in the future.
+- Update for the 10,50 member case.
+The detailed illustration is in the readme of case4-4

 ❗ This project is finished and submitted.
 Please do not reuse or redistribute without permission.